First, typographers will sometimes speak of a font as creating a certain

 halftone patternto each.
 The halftone pattern isn’t visible in color photographs.
 But it’s visible in type, because it’s a solid color.
 Halftone patterns also create a gritty edge on small text, which affects legibility.
 Therefore, process color isn’t ideal for letterhead or business cards.

 gradient fillsas a signifier of amateur design.
-As with any design tool, they can be used well—or poorly.
-In the physical world, most of the color we see is essentially a gradient, because any directional light creates a change in brightness.
-So with type, a background gradient that gently changes brightness can give a naturalistic sense of light and dimensionality.
+Like any design tool, they can be used well—or poorly.
+In the physical world, most of the color we see is essentially a gradient, because natural light falls unevenly.
+With type, a background gradient that gently changes brightness can give a naturalist sense dimensionality.